 Business intelligence in many industries is far superior to what it was years ago, it helped the Airline and Hotel industries stay afloat in the face of rising costs and wages.
 Similarly, today’s golf operator must consider moving past the static pricing strategies of yesterday.
 In an industry that is struggling to increase round bookings, there’s too much at stake to not squeeze every possible dollar out of each tee time.

 On that note, let’s have a look at what dynamic pricing models golf course operators can use with the help of Business Intelligence-enabled golf course management software.

 The days-out model

-The market will dictate when your tee sheet will fill out, but when one part of the day fills up well in advance, that says something about the value of tee times around that part of the day.
+The market dictates when your tee sheet will fill out, but when one part of the day fills up far in advance, that says something about the value of tee times around that part of the day.

 Dynamic pricing makes it possible to capture maximum value from the most desirable time periods on your tee sheet.
 Plus you’ll drive players to book further in advance, meaning you can plan management activities with more foresight as to what time periods will be busy.

 With modern software you gain more control than ever before.
 Golf course dynamic pricing software combines data and business intelligence for deriving the best formula over time.

 Business intelligence software is a strong foundation for building a dynamic pricing strategy.
 However, these programs only adjust prices based on one variable and are reactive to their environment.
 What if it were possible to proactively predict a spike in demand and adjust prices accordingly before the tee sheet fills up?
 That’s where the human touch comes in.

 Research tells us that more than 25 variables can affect the value of a tee time.
 Weather, historical patterns, events in the area, and even tournaments at competing golf courses can cause changes in demand.
 It takes analysis done by managed services to truly capture these shifts in value.

 The importance of data in backing up a dynamic pricing strategy